Raja Bala: Envisioning a Better Future

 Which of your projects has had the biggest impact on the world?

 My team collaborated with Proctor and Gamble to provide the computer vision and machine learning technology that powers the “Olay Skin Advisor.”
-It’s a mobile platform that captures a selfie of a consumer, analyses her face and then provides skincare product recommendations.
+It’s a mobile platform that captures a selfie of a consumer, analyzes her face and then provides skincare product recommendations.

 Ideally, you’d always be able to talk to a dermatologist about problems with your skin.
 But that’s expensive.
 And because caring for your skin is an ongoing process, most people can’t afford to do that.
 As for taking care of your skin yourself?
 Take a walk through any beauty store.
 There are hundreds of products to choose from.
 It’s frustrating, confusing and easy to make the wrong choice.
 Less than two thirds of women know what products work best for their skin type.

-P&G wanted to solve this problem with a low-cost, personalised beauty care navigator.
+P&G wanted to solve this problem with a low-cost, personalized beauty care navigator.
 So we developed an easy-to-use mobile app.
 We figured, why not take advantage of the high-quality camera consumers are carrying around with them anyways?

 To use this app, a consumer begins by taking a selfie of her face.
-That picture is then analysed with computer vision to decide if it’s good enough to perform skin analysis — checking for proper lighting, distance, facial expression and the absence of obstructions.
-If the picture passes all the checks, the app will then analyse the consumer’s skin, let them know what’s happening with it and suggest products and regime changes to take care of it.
+That picture is then analyzed with computer vision to decide if it’s good enough to perform skin analysis — checking for proper lighting, distance, facial expression and the absence of obstructions.
+If the picture passes all the checks, the app will then analyze the consumer’s skin, let them know what’s happening with it and suggest products and regime changes to take care of it.